Barracuda10/GTANoRandoms/README.md

   <li>Turn MatchingSwitch OFF before hosting a job or heist that require to launch session.</li>
   <li>This program might not work when using VPN or proxy.</li>
   <li>Due to game default set matchmaking on, this program will automatically turn MatchingSwitch OFF while starting it and closing it.</li>
-  <li>If can not enable system firewall, Use Mode 2 instead.
+  <li>This program default using Mode 1 and it need system firewall enabled, <br>If can not enable system firewall, Use Mode 2 instead.
 Mode 2 may require run as administrator.<br>
     <details>
       <summary>See how to run as administrator</summary>
       <br>